yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/analyzing-a-normal-distribution/do-compare-dp-results.md

 title: do_compare_dp_results.sql
 linkTitle: do_compare_dp_results.sql
 headerTitle: do_compare_dp_results.sql
-description: Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window fucntions documentation.
+description: do_compare_dp_results.sql - Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window functions documentation.
 menu:
   latest:
     identifier: do-compare-dp-results